First-run Wizard

 |---|---|

-| Account type | A provider or generic IMAP path.
+| Provider details | Gmail App Password, Proton Mail Bridge, Fastmail, iCloud, Outlook, and Standard IMAP fields.
 Presets fill host and port values but do not invent credentials. |

 | Identity fields | Email address, username, and password or app password, depending on the selected provider. |